Dr. William Schwieterman joined Stream Biomedical in 2020 and has been on

 10 scientific articles and serves as a reviewer for multiple peer-reviewed journals.
 He

-holds a B.S. in :Molecular and Experimental NuLrition from Texas i\&M, and a Ph.D.
+holds a B.S. in Molecular and Experimental Nutrition from Texas A&M, and a Ph.D.

 Seth Fisher joined Stream Biomedical in 2023 as a Sr. Process Engineer.

-industry from Discovery of protein therapeutics, through Process
+industry from discovery of protein therapeutics, through process

-Development to Clinical Manufacturing of protein therapeutics with 14
+development toclinical manufacturing of protein therapeutics with 14

 years in a GMP environment.
 He has transferred numerous processes